hristijanZdravev/Calendar_PR_Review/REVIEW_NOTES.md

 - Add handling for duplicate submits (operation id or client-supplied id).
 - Add check of secret to CI by scanning.
 - Add tests for replayed HTTP fixtures for Google Calendar API.
 - Improve decoupling and design principles, such as SOLID.
-In future iterations, use the Repository and Service patterns to separate persistence and business logic.
+- In future iterations, use the Repository and Service patterns to persiste and separate business logic.
-- Improve error handeling.
+- Improve error handling.
 - Improve API safety and validation for all endpoints.
 - Stray away from classes and functions that do everything.

 Safe rollout plan:
 ---------
 1. Block merging until hardcoded tokens are removed and tests pass locally.
-2. Implement fixes for blocking I/O and error handeling, add unit tests.
+2. Implement fixes for blocking I/O and error handling, add unit tests.
 3. Observe logs(events, call of functions, return codes from Api...)
 3. Add flag for WIP in merge.
-4. If exists chechk CI/CD pipes.
+4. If exists check CI/CD pipes.
 4. If any failures are observed, disable exporter and investigate.

 Inline comments and their problems: